Durobot/gimp-megadrive-export/README.md

 palettes.
 With it you can see palette RGB values (0 - 7) in the code, instead of color components packed into hexadecimal words.

+### To do

+ - Palette optimization: combine repeating colors into one

+ - Tile optimization: add an option to skip repeating tiles